Overview

 Research

-A 2022 qualitative study by Douglas Behan, Ph.D., published in BMC Psychology, interviewed six psychotherapists about how their clinical practices evolved over time.
+A 2022 qualitative study by Douglas Behan, Ph.D., published in BMC Psychology, interviewed six therapists about how their clinical practices evolved over time.
 Behan found that, though many therapists begin their career practicing from one theoretical orientation, most evolve into a form of informal eclecticism guided by client interactions.
 Other studies support this outcome, with some finding that 85% of therapists utilize eclectic or integrative approaches, with an average of four therapeutic orientations.

-Other studies have evaluated the effectiveness of various eclectic approaches.
+Other studies have evaluated the effectiveness of various eclectic therapy approaches.
 For example, a 2017 study among rural children in Brazil found that a combination of cognitive-behavioral therapy, art therapy, and group guidance for mothers effectively reduced anxiety and improved thought patterns.
 In a 2021 case study on moral trauma, researchers found that brief eclectic psychotherapy reduced symptoms of PTSD, such as remorse, guilt, shame, and negative self-image.

 A 2016 theoretical study published in the International Journal of Clinical and Health Psychology highlighted the complexity of non-diagnostic client factors, relationships, and contextual factors in determining effective treatment approaches.
 The authors emphasized that, though eclecticism has benefits, there is not a systematized approach for therapists to follow when deciding how to choose an appropriate strategy.
 The authors argue for creating a systematic treatment selection system, which would provide guidelines based on client needs and overall characteristics to guide the approach.